wickit7/arcgisdbmodel/README.md

 In  [tutorial 1 - Location with assets](tutorial/tutorial_1/INSTRUCTIONS_TUTORIAL_1.md), a basic data model is created for managing locations with related asstes.

 The focus is on the following elements:
-- general settings
+- General settings
-- environment settings
+- Environment settings
-- coded value domain
+- Coded value domain
-- range domain
+- Range domain
-- dataset
+- Feature Dataset
-- feature class
+- Feature class
-- attribute rule (uniquie value constraint)
+- Attribute rule (uniquie value constraint)
-- relationship "One to Many" (1:n)
+- Relationship "One to Many" (1:n)
-- update feature class
+- Update feature class
-    - add field
+    - Add field
-    - calculate field
+    - Valculate field

 ### Tutorial 2
 In  [tutorial 2 - Location Management](tutorial/tutorial_2/INSTRUCTIONS_TUTORIAL_2.md), a data model is created for managing restaurants, shops and event places with related areas.

 In this tuorial, the focus is on the following elements:
-- subtypes
+- Subtypes
-- domain depending on subtypes
+- Domain depending on subtypes
-- relation depending on subtypes
+- Relationship depending on subtypes

 ### Tutorial 3
 In  [tutorial 3 - Event Management](tutorial/tutorial_3/INSTRUCTIONS_TUTORIAL_3.md), a data model is created for managing event locations and the related events.
 An event location can have multiple events and an event can take place at multiple event locations.

 In this tutorial, the focus is on the following element:
-- "Many to Many"-Relationship (n:m) with attributed fields
+- Relationship "Many to Many" (n:m) with attributed fields

 ### Tutorial 4